Haaland's goal prowess evoking memories of Ronaldo, Messi - WHIZ News

 Rafaela Pimenta, the lawyer who worked with the late super agent Mino Raiola, is also a key figure.

-After delivering him to the Etihad, where Guardiola hopes he will be the missing piece in the club’s pursuit of a first Champions League title, Team Haaland’s next job is to secure what could be one of soccer’s biggest-ever boot endorsements.
+After delivering him to City, where Guardiola hopes he will be the missing piece in the club’s pursuit of a first Champions League title, Team Haaland’s next job is to secure what could be one of soccer’s biggest ever boot endorsements.

 His deal with Nike has expired – sparking a scramble between the biggest sportwear manufacturers to secure their place on his feet.